aerogear-attic/aerogear-simplepush-server/server-netty/README.md

     mvn exec:java

 This will start the server listening localhost using port 7777.
 This will use a default configuration which can be found in ```src/main/resources/simplepush-config.json```

+    mvn exec:java

+To start the server with a Redis datastore:

+    mvn exec:java -Predis

+To start the server with a Couchdb datastore:

-    mvn exec:java -Dexec.args="src/main/resources/simplepush-config.json"
+    mvn exec:java -Pcouchdb

-The configuration can either be a path to a file on the file system or to a file on the classpath.
+The configuration file can either be a path to a file on the file system or to a file on the classpath.

 The default sample configuration file can be found in ```src/main/resources``` directory, which also contains sample configurations.